w-h-a/js_foundations/strict-identity-note.md

 let c = ['bull', 'cow'];
 ```

 How many arrays are on the list?
 Is the answer "three", "two", or "one"?
 Suppose JavaScript's strict identity operator only "sees" array-kinds in the same way as it did with the string example.
 In that case, the answer should be "one".
 After all, there is intuitively one kind of array in the above list of arrays.
-(Incidentally, JavaScript agrees with this if you run a pairwise comparison of the elements (or properties) of any of the listed array pairs.)
+(Incidentally, JavaScript agrees with this if you run a pairwise comparison of the elements of any of the listed array pairs.)
 If there is only one array, then the following would return `true`:

 ```javascript
 (a === c || b === c);
 a === b;
 ```

 However, the first line of code returns `false`.
-In fact, we get precisely the same return values as we did before.
+In fact, what we get is precisely the same return values as we did with our string example.
 That is, the following two comparisons return `true` about our arrays:

 ```javascript
 !(a === c || b === c);